Rehaman354/BrickBreaker/README.md

 # Projects
- projects with java language, java Swing library, MySQL Databases on NetBeans IDE.
+ project with java language, java Swing libraries on NetBeans IDE. simple brick breaker game works using actionlisteners and KeyListeners